GD(LOCAL) - COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES

 Written Notice if Request Rejected

-The vice president of academics and student affairs shall provide the applicant a written statement of the grounds for rejection if a request is denied.
+The applicant shall be provided a written statement via email of the grounds for rejection if a request is denied.

-In case of emergencies or disasters, the College President may authorize the use of College District facilities by civil defense, health, or emergency service authorities.
+In case of emergencies or disasters, the vice president for operations, chief operations officer may authorize the use of College District facilities by civil defense, health, or emergency service authorities.

 The College District shall permit repeated use by any community member or organization in accordance with administrative procedures.